hmchou56/centra8/suntowns2017/registration.md

 </ul>
 **A profile picture ready for upload (for SUNTOWNS e-program book)**
 <ul type="circle">
-<li> Why is it requested: it is intended to facilitate interaction among participants.
+ <li> <i>Why is it requested</i>: it is intended to facilitate interaction among participants.
 Many attending CENTRA 2 All-Hands and SUNTOWNS Workshop are new to each other.
 We are hoping to help you identify both people and expertise quickly by including a photo and a few words about what you do in the e-program.</li>
-<li> How will it be used: Your profile pic will only apper in CENTRA 2 e-program PDF on this website globalcentra.org, and in limited printed copies at the meeting.</li>
+ <li> <i>How will it be used</i>: Your profile pic will only apper in CENTRA 2 e-program PDF on this website globalcentra.org, and in limited printed copies at the meeting.</li>
+ <li>If you any concerns or questions, please do not hesitate to contact us centra (a) acis (dot) ufl (dot) edu .</li>
 <br />
 </ul>